Shopify Flow webhooks

 - Configure a URL in your web server to listen for the trigger usage webhooks from Shopify Flow.

-Configure your web server to verify the HMAC header in the trigger usage webhook with your API secret key.
+Configure your web server to verify the HMAC header in the trigger usage webhook with your client secret.

 The HMAC header is located in the following HTTP header: